Some people are starting to believe that value investing is dead.

 1 AI Factor

-We talked about the timeliness benefit of the AI factor in my article from last week: How Can AI Help My Stock Investing?
+We talked about the timeliness benefit of the AI factor in my recent article: How Can AI Help My Stock Investing?

 So today we will focus on the 22 measures of Momentum in the Zen Ratings model.